MrWho593/MrWho593/README.md

 <h2 align="center">Hi 👋!
-My name is Shashitha Chamod and I'm a Software engineer, from Sri Lanka.</h2>
+My name is Shashitha and I'm a Software Engineering student, from Sri Lanka.</h2>

 ###